 HQDC incorporates all of the Building Permits Database data on extant buildings and adds data collected from a combination of property tax assessments, period real estate atlases and other maps, newspapers, city directories, previous surveys by architectural historians, Google Streetview, and any other sources that might help me figure out when a building was built, who built it, and whatever else I can quickly turn up.

-Other feature layers (click the Layer List icon, white on blue, top right of the map) include National Register of Historic Places sites (with handy links in the popups), Historic Landmarks, Historic Districts, DC Subdivisions, the L’Enfant Plan Boundary, the Squares, and the Wards.
+Other feature layers (click the Layer List icon, white on blue, top right of the map) include National Register of Historic Places sites (with useful links in the popups), Historic Landmarks, Historic Districts, DC Subdivisions, the L’Enfant Plan Boundary, the Squares, and the Wards.

 Most of the city’s “developer subdivisions” are included and are available in this format for the first time.
 Subdivisions were sourced from records in the Office of the Surveyor and I oversaw their creation.